Carter-75/Macro/README.md

 - Instantly stops the automated movement when manual movement detected
 - **Resets the interval timer** and restarts grace period for next cycle
 - Lets you take control at any time without stopping the script!
+- Before each replay the script now enforces a 5-second quiet window; any last-second movement or clicks delay automation by 5 seconds and restart the check

 ## How It Works